Then + Now: The Cast of ‘Lizzie McGuire’

 Hilary Duff (Lizzie McGuire)

-Then: The blonde, bubbly and be-fringed Hilary Duff got her big break by starring as ‘Lizzie McGuire’s’ titular character.
-One of the earlier Disney Channel stars, Duff shot to fame as Lizzie, everybody’s adorably awkward BFF.
-After her success on the show, Duff quickly expanded her acting career onto the big screen, starring in films like ‘Cheaper by the Dozen’ and ‘A Cinderella Story.’
-Duff’s venture into music was equally as successful, and her breakout album, ‘Metamorphosis,’ went multi-platinum.
+Then: The blonde, bubbly and be-fringed Hilary Duff got her big break by starring as 'Lizzie McGuire's' titular character.
+One of the earlier Disney Channel stars, Duff shot to fame as Lizzie, everybody's adorably awkward BFF.
+After her success on the show, Duff quickly expanded her acting career onto the big screen, starring in films like 'Cheaper by the Dozen' and 'A Cinderella Story.'
+Duff's venture into music was equally successful, and her breakout album, 'Metamorphosis,' went multi-platinum.
 Did we mention that she also dated Aaron Carter, created a clothing line (who else remembers Stuff by Hilary Duff?), and spawned two more platinum records?
 Yeah.
 Because that all happened, too.

-Now: After making several less-than-stellar movies (‘Material Girls,’ anyone?), Duff wanted to shake off her teen image and strayed from mainstream films, instead choosing roles in indie flicks like ‘War, Inc,’ and later guest starring on ‘Gossip Girl’ and ‘Two and a Half Men.’
-In 2010, she wrote what would become a New York Times best-selling YA novel, ‘Elixir,’ which she has since turned into a series.
-That same year, she married hockey player Mike Comrie, with whom she has a son, Luca, almost two.
-(And boy, is he the spitting image of his mom!)
-Now separated from Comrie, Duff has released new music for the first time in seven years (her new album is dropping this year, and we’re already obsessed with its lead single, ‘All About You.’)
-She is set to star in the TV Land show ‘Younger,’ opposite Broadway vet Sutton Foster.
+Now: After making several less-than-stellar movies ('Material Girls,' anyone?), Duff wanted to shake off her teen image and strayed from mainstream films, instead choosing roles in indie flicks like 'War, Inc,' and later guest starring on 'Gossip Girl' and 'Two and a Half Men.'
+In 2010, she wrote what would become a New York Times best-selling YA novel, 'Elixir,' which she has since turned into a series.
+That same year, she married hockey player Mike Comrie, with whom she has a son, Luca (and boy, is he the spitting image of his mom!).
+Now divorced from Comrie, Duff released Breathe In.
+Breathe Out. in 2015, which debuted at No. 5 on the Billboard Hot 200.
+She co-stars in the TV Land show 'Younger,' opposite Broadway vet Sutton Foster.
 Oh, and did we mention that Aaron Carter still wants her back?
-Maybe things haven’t changed so much…
+Maybe things haven't changed so much...

 Lalaine Vergara-Paras (Miranda Sanchez)